alibaba/GraphScope/docs/analytical_engine/performance_tuning.md

 # Performance Tuning

-Memory footprint and performance on large-scale graph data is the key to the success of graph analysis in real-world scenarios.
+Memory footprint and performance on large-scale graph data are the keys to the success of graph analysis in real-world scenarios.
 In this section, We'll go through the internal design of the property graph data structure in GraphScope, analyze the impact factor of memory footprint and performance,